lkodinsson/IngenuityTTRPG/Core_Rules/Character_Features.md

 While most basic skills and actions can be performed in a matter of a couple seconds, some complex skills and actions cannot be performed so quickly.
 While it is expected that most complex actions that a character can take (as a result of skill checks) may take at least a few minutes, the exact duration is up to the Game Master based on the circumstances of the skill check.
 Some actions may even take several hours.
 -->

+#### Failure

+When a skill check is attempted and it does not result in a success, there are additional consequences for failure depending on the skill used.
+This can be getting caught when trying to be sneaky, breaking an object you're trying to tinker with, or otherwise making that task impossible.
+Usually once a task has been failed, it cannot be attempted again without considerable time in between attempts.
+This can include attempts made by other characters.
+However, characters can perform tasks together as a [group action](/Core_Rules/Encounters_and_Abilities#group-actions) to mitigate this drawback.

+### The Luck Die

+In addition to the dice you roll during a skill check, you will also roll a twenty-sided-die, called the *luck die*.
+If the result of your skill check is a success *and* the luck die has a value of 20 or greater, then that success becomes a *critical success* providing additional results determined by the context of the skill check.
+The luck die does not upgrade failures to successes in the same way unless you are at least proficient (d8) in that skill.
+Similarly, when you become a master (d12) in a skill, you also get a +1 bonus to your luck roll when using that skill.

 ### Advantage & Disadvantage

 Occasionally, circumstance, clever roleplaying, or the use of one of your abilities will provide you with *advantage*.
 For each source of advantage you have to a roll, you may reroll a die of your choice and keep the better result. *Disadvantage* works similarly to advantage, but instead of keeping the better result you must keep the worst result.
 The die that you reroll when you have disadvantage is the die with the greatest result.
+Advantage and disadvantage do not affect your luck die.

 Paired instances of advantage and disadvantage cancel each other out.
 If you have multiple sources granting advantage, it would require an equal amount of disadvantage to entirely cancel out.

 ### Types of Skills

-Skills fit into several categories, each one interacting primarily with different parts of the game. *General skills* affect most actions that your character takes in all parts of the game. *Combat skills*, *power skills*, and *spellcasting skills* all provide different special abilities depending on the skill and for more niche circumstances. *Languages* are also represented by a skill that a character has, but in most cases player characters will all have access to the same base language (called *common*) to simplify player to player communication.
+Skills fit into several categories, each one interacting primarily with different parts of the game. *General skills* affect most actions that your character takes in all parts of the game. *Combat skills*, *power skills*, and *spellcasting skills* all provide different special abilities depending on the skill and for more niche circumstances. *Languages* are also represented by a skill that a character has, but in most cases player characters will all have access to the same base language (called *Common* or *English*) to simplify player to player communication.

 In the rules for each individual skill, they are each given a table detailing common tasks that you should expect along with that task's difficulty.
 Additionally, each skill is also broadly applicable to any other tasks not listed that fall within that skill's description.
 Some skills are very widely applicable like *athletics* and *agility* for nearly all physical tasks, *knowledge* for most mental tasks, and *charisma* for most social tasks.
 Other skills like *contacts* or *craft* have a much more narrow degree of application, yet can still be very useful.